 8. Flashes Off

-An off-camera flash has no place in a photo pit.
-First, there's the whole “first three, no flash” thing.
-Even if you're not using the flash and simply have it mounted, you're likely to get hassled by security, but more than that, you're creating another obstacle for your fellow photographers to shoot around.
+With most concerts, flash photography is banned, so an off-camera flash has no place in such photo pits.
+Even if you're not using the flash and simply have it mounted, you're likely to get hassled by security.
+More than that, you're creating another obstacle for your fellow photographers to shoot around.
 Please stow your flash if you can when you're in the photo pit!

 9. When in Doubt, Wear Black

 This tip is more as a courtesy to the artists and fans: wear black.
 Photographers are in a very privileged position at the front of the stage — we're often the closest people to the artists and very literally in between the artist and their fans.
 Wearing black helps minimize our impact and distraction to everyone else.
 Wearing black is just part of having a professional appearance as a music photographer.

 We've touched on respect, but respecting security and venue/event staff is a massive point of photo pit etiquette that bears further articulation.
 Security at shows are looking out for the safety of the artist and the fans, but they're also looking out for you and your best interests.
 It's truly in everyone's best interests to show security and everyone working a show the utmost respect.
 If you're new to a venue, take the time to introduce yourself to the security there, and you shoot there frequently, make it a point to get to know security.
 Whether it's saving you from a crowdsurfer or maybe letting you get that last shot before exiting the photo pit when time is up, you want security on your side.